gabygm/WeatherAPI/README.md

 ```

 ### Redis for cache
-To install Redis follow the instructions according your OS.
+To install Redis follow the instructions according your OS, ensure also you start redis
 https://redis.io/docs/getting-started/installation/

 ## Setup